 “Go on.
 Have a seat.
 Here—”

 Suiryou turned to a secretary behind him and called him over.
 Bearing a carafe and glass, the secretary approached and set the items on table.
-Being treated with kid gloves like this was quite out of the norm for Hisho.
+Being treated with kid gloves like this was quite unusual for Hisho.

 Hisho answered with a nod.